JCGonzaga01/jcgonzaga01.github.io/README.md

 yarn install
 ```

-2. Once installed, run the following command to build the react application and serve it with hot module reloading:
+2. Once installed, run the following command to build the application and serve it with hot module reloading:

 ```bash
 yarn dev